hmans/three-elements/README.md

   - [x] Resource loading (GLTF, FBX et al)
 - [ ] Figure out automated testing.
 Hooooboi, this one's going to be interesting! (#8)
 - [ ] Figure out if it's in any way possible to provide typings for `<three-*>` tags for popular editors
+- [ ] Figure out a cool way to bring low-friction animation into the mix
+- [ ] Experiment with variable bindings (but maybe we should leave that to the frameworks?)

 ## CONTRIBUTING